lppllppl920/EndoscopyDepthEstimation-Pytorch/README.md

 In International Workshop on Computer-Assisted and Robotic Endoscopy 2018 (**Best paper award & Best presentation award**)

-The journal version of this paper has been submitted to IEEE Transactions on Medical Imaging under revision.
+This work has been accepted to IEEE Transactions on Medical Imaging.

 Please contact [**Xingtong Liu**](http://www.cs.jhu.edu/~xingtongl/) (xliu89@jh.edu) if you have any questions.